ayushzenith/slt-old/README.md

 │   │
 │   └─ manual -> this contains the corpus files.
 Note that phoenix2016.train-complex-annotation.corpus.csv contains a more complex annotation.
 The evaluation scripts map this annotation back to the test protocoll
 │
-├── evaluation -> this contains evaluation scripts for recognition and translation.
-WER is calculated with the Sclite tools.
-ROUGE & BLEU Scores are calculated by help of scripts from google.
 │
 ├── features
 │   │